Car Insurance FAQ’s

 - The type of car – insurers carry statistics on each type of car for their safety record and overall claims history

-- Who will be driving or lives with you in your home.
-Insurance company can ask for information for other drivers driving your vehicle or other drivers in your home.
+- Who will be driving or lives with you in your home?
+The insurance company can ask for information for other drivers driving your vehicle or other drivers in your home.

 - Credit history or if you own a credit card